sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 * Take a segway tour around downtown!
 * Music festivals: SXSW, ACL, Fun Fun Fun Fest, and a ton of others.
 Live concerts too!
-* 6th street: a street of clubs and bars.
+* 6th Street: a street of clubs and bars.
 East 6th is also dubbed 'dirty six', West 6th is where the classier places are.
 There are some under-21 places, one of them is 'The Library'.
 A lot of the bars always have live bands playing.